Updated Q&A: Navigating Medicaid in 2025 and Beyond

 Can you talk about the importance of data analytics in Medicaid projects and how you use data-driven insights to inform decision-making and strategy development?

-Social Determinants of Health (SDOH) and health equity are buzz-worthy terms that have led to a shift in the way specific care needs are identified and delivered.
-A challenge posed by SDOH and ultimately health equity, is the variation in need based on environmental factors.
+Social Determinants of Health (SDOH) and health equity efforts have led to a shift in the way specific care needs are identified and delivered.
+A challenge posed by SDOH, and ultimately health equity, is the variation in need based on environmental factors.
 Through partnerships with community-based organizations and our clients, mutual goals can be achieved by addressing social needs and downstream health outcomes.

 To do so, data analytics is crucial.
 Who is our population of focus?
 Where do they live?
 What impact will our intervention have?
 These are all questions that data can provide insight to.
 Knowing this, ProspHire has supported population health assessments and data dashboards focused on marrying publicly available data and internal clinical data to support data-driven decision making.
 These tools support strategic development and inform the who, what and where of many Medicaid projects, specifically those focused on quality.

-With the rise of value-based care models, how do you assist clients in transitioning from fee-for-service to value-based reimbursement structures within the Medicaid space?
+With the rise of Value-Based Care, how do you assist clients in transitioning from fee-for-service to value-based models within Medicaid?

 Pay for performance models, shared savings programs, patient centered medical homes, Medicaid ACOs… the many value-based care models, continue to evolve and demonstrate their effectiveness.
 Our focus is to support the readiness and feasibility of transition followed by the monitoring and controlling of care model commitments.
 The continuous need to reduce costs and deliver improved quality of care poses a challenge to both providers and payors and leads to the continuous need to reevaluate and refine our reimbursement structures.